-All cars must have at least two mirrors mounted so that the driver has visibility to the rear and both sides of the car.

-The reflective surface of each mirror must be at least 120mm wide, this being maintained over a height of at least 50mm.
-Additionally, each corner may have a radius no greater than 10mm.

-The FIA technical delegate must be satisfied by a practical demonstration that the driver, when seated normally, can clearly define following vehicles.

-For this purpose, the driver shall be required to identify any letter or number, 150mm high and 100mm wide, placed anywhere on boards behind the car, the positions of which are detailed below:

-Height : From 400mm to 1000mm from the ground.
-Width : 2000mm either side of the centre line of the

-Position: 10m behind the rear axle line of the car.
+- 14.3.1 All cars must have at least two mirrors mounted so that the driver has visibility to the rear and both sides of the car. - 14.3.2 The reflective surface of each mirror must be at least 150mm wide, this being maintained over a height of at least 50mm.
+Additionally, each corner may have a radius no greater than 10mm. - 14.3.3 No part of the reflective surface may be less than 250mm from the car centre line or more than 750mm from the rear of the cockpit entry template. - 14.3.4 The FIA technical delegate must be satisfied by a practical demonstration that the driver, when seated normally, can clearly define following vehicles.
+For this purpose, the driver shall be required to identify any letter or number, 150mm high and 100mm wide, placed anywhere on boards behind the car, the positions of which are detailed below : - Height : From 400mm to 1000mm from the ground. - Width : 2000mm either side of the centre line of the car. - Position : 10m behind the rear axle line of the car.

-14.4 Safety belts
+14.4 Safety belts :